Call us 203-307-5500

 The Reggio Emilia approach identifies three main roles for the adults in a child’s life: a partner, a guide, and an observer.
 By embracing these roles, you can create a rich learning environment where your child feels seen, heard, and capable.
 It’s less about having a curriculum to follow and more about having a relationship to build.
 This collaborative spirit is what makes the experience so unique and effective, turning everyday moments into opportunities for connection and growth.

-A Partner in Discovery
+Be a Partner in Their Discovery

 Think of yourself as your child’s co-conspirator in learning.
 You are their first and most important teacher, not because you have all the answers, but because you are their partner in finding them.
 When your child asks, “Why is the sky blue?” you don’t need to give a scientific lecture.
 Instead, you can partner with them in their curiosity by responding, “That’s a great question.
 What do you think?”
 This simple shift invites conversation and shows your child that their ideas have value.
 It’s about exploring questions together, celebrating the process of discovery, and modeling a love for learning that will last a lifetime.